ambyshframber/bcpu/design/misc.md

 used to perform checks on integer values

 `1111_0000`
-if the next instruction is an arithmetic instruction, run it but do not store the result back to a register.
+if the next instruction is not a jump, run it but do not store the result back to a register.
 flags are modified.
-if the next instruction is not arithmetic, throw an illegal instruction interrupt.
+if the next instruction is a jump, throw an illegal instruction interrupt.

 ## int
 trigger an interrupt